Updated: Dec 6, 2020

 The Long-term View

 In this section, Peter focuses on designing the portfolio.
-He advises small investors to keep three to ten stocks in their portfolio.
+He advises small investors to keep three to ten stocks in their portfolios.
 He also explains the best time to "Buy" and "Sell" stocks in this section.
 A simple example of buy is during the year-end tax selling by institutional investors.

 My favorite quotes from the book are: